mendixlabs/CalendarWidget/README.md

 #### Custom time format
 Default: h:mm{ - h:mm}.
 For more information: http://fullcalendar.io/docs/text/timeFormat/
+Be aware that this format is mutually exclusive with the View specific time formats.

 #### Custom date format
 The date format that is shown in the column headings.
-For more information: http://fullcalendar.io/docs/text/columnFormat/
+For more information: http://fullcalendar.io/docs/text/columnFormat/ Be aware that this format is mutually exclusive with the View specific date formats.

 #### Custom title format
 The header title format that is shown in the header's title.
 For more information: http://fullcalendar.io/docs/text/titleFormat/